cyberbotics/webots-doc/guide/using-numerical-optimization-methods.md

 from the same initial state.
 The drawback of this method is that the optimization algorithm has to be programmed outside of Webots.
-This external program can be written in any programming language, e.g. shell script, C, PHP, perl, etc., provided that there is a way to call webots and wait for its termination, e.g. like the C standard `system()` does.
+This external program can be written in any programming language, e.g. shell script, C, PHP, perl, etc., provided that there is a way to call Webots and wait for its termination, e.g. like the C standard `system()` does.
 On the contrary, the parameter evaluation must be implemented in a Webots controller.